Behavioral Marketing and Decision Research

 Students take two sets of qualifying exams:

-- Marketing (Students are tested on the breadth of the Marketing area which includes material covered in the “Courses for All Marketing Students”, reading list, and seminar topics)
+- Marketing — Students are tested on the breadth of the Marketing area which includes material covered in the "Courses for All Marketing Students," reading list, and seminar topics.

-Because the “Behavioral Economics” exam (also known as the “Choice” exam) and the “Psychology of Decision Making” exam (also called the “Judgment” exam) taken by students in the Behavioral Marketing & Decision Research joint program are given outside of the standard early-January timeframe for all Tepper qualifying exams, the following policy is in effect for students in this area of study:
+Because the "Behavioral Economics" exam (also known as the "Choice" exam) and the "Psychology of Decision Making" exam (also called the "Judgement" exam) taken by students in the Behavioral Marketing & Decision Research joint program are given outside of the standard early-January timeframe for all Tepper qualifying exams, the following policy is in effect for students in this area of study:

-- Students will be given a one-month extension of the due dates associated with the Tepper 1stand 2nd year papers for either of the above-referenced SDS exams taken during a summer in which one of these papers is due, when the exam is given in June.
+- Students will be given a one-month extension of the due dates associated with the Tepper 1st and 2nd year papers for either of the above-referenced SDS exams taken during a summer in which one of these papers is due, when the exam is given in June.
 This extension would thus make their paper draft due on August 31 and the final version due on September 30.

-- Students will be given a two-month extension of the due dates associated with the Tepper 1stand 2nd year papers for either of the above-referenced SDS exams taken during a summer in which one of these papers is due, when the exam is given in July/ August.
+- Students will be given a two-month extension of the due dates associated with the Tepper 1st and 2nd year papers for either of the above-referenced SDS exams taken during a summer in which one of these papers is due, when the exam is given in July/August.
 This extension would thus make their paper draft due on September 30 and the final version due on October 31.

 - Students taking both exams in the same summer will be given a three-month extension of the above-mentioned deadlines, i.e., paper draft due October 31 and final version due November 30.